ch0t4nk/PDFtoMD/.github/SECURITY.md

 - --

 - *Remember: Security is everyone's responsibility.
-When in doubt, ask for help rather than risk exposure.**
+When in doubt, ask for help rather than risk exposure.**\n